How does running get more manageable and your long run easier?

-Your 5 to 10 minute jog may seem hard now but finding a way to keep motivated and getting out the door on a daily basis is going to build up a great deal of strength to extend your run out to 60 minutes.
+Your 5 to 10 minute jog may seem hard now.
+That being said, finding a way to keep motivated is key to great build up.

 Consistency is so important.

-Running with music, especially early on, can make a 10-minute run feel much easier and help your body in producing endorphins that will make longer runs feel much shorter than they actually are.
-Baby steps!
+Running with music, especially early on, can make a 10-minute run feel much easier.
+In addition, it will help your body in producing endorphins that will make your workouts feel much shorter.

 Be Overly Patient

 Do a 10-minute run every day with one 20-minute run and build from that.
 The beautiful thing about the sport is running is cumulative.

 Furthermore, the miles you ran years ago are still in your legs and you can only build strength from every run you do.

 The biggest hurdle for most people is the early stages of training is you feel as though you’ll never get into shape.

 Extending your runs from a 5 to 10 minute run to 60 minutes simply takes patience and there is a domino effect to every run you do.